Juice Wrld: Legacy

-Fans and media outlets commented that he had predicted his own death, as he had died only 6 days after his twenty-first birthday.

-At the time of his death, it was widely believed and reported that Higgins had taken the pills in an attempt to hide them from law enforcement officers, however, multiple of Higgins's close friends aboard the flight, including his videographer, have disputed this, saying that Higgins had a drug problem, and him passing at that time was a coincidence.
-His videographer, Chris Long, said, "J [Jarad] did not swallow a bunch of pills because the police were at the airport.
+At the time of his death, it was reported that Higgins had taken the pills in an attempt to hide them from law enforcement officers, however, his videographer, Chris Long, said that Higgins "did not swallow a bunch of pills because the police were at the airport.
 We gave no fucks about them being there.
-He could have flushed them down the toilet if he cared", via X.
+He could have flushed them down the toilet if he cared".

+On December 16, 2021, Juice Wrld: Into the Abyss was released on HBO Max as a part of the Music Box series.
+The film spotlights Higgins's struggles with mental health and substance abuse through the use of archival footage, in addition to interviews with Higgins's friends, family, and associates.